Anyone who can leave the Yucatán with indifference has never been an artist and will never be a scholar.

 I have developed a nuanced view of life in Merida.
 No place is perfect.
 With time, I see that my issues with living in Merida have both good and bad sides.

-I know that many expats (both in Merida and other expat communities worldwide) share many of the same issues.
+Many expats (both in Merida and other expat communities worldwide) share many of the same issues.
 I think, like me, most expats can succeed in their new life if they develop a balanced perspective.

 The following list contains the issues that I have (or did have) with Merida.
 As I hope you will see, most of these issues are small.
 The issues also have both a good and bad side.
 Most expats, like me, are blessed to choose where and how we live.
 With time and patience, we will make great lives in our new home.